MelonKony/millmint/site/factbook/commonwealth/lucaya/curateo.md

 Most of the islands are small and undeveloped, and their economies are mostly municipal -- meaning smallholdings, minor agriculture, fishing and the civil service.
 Young or ambitious Curateans typically relocate elsewhere in [[lucaya|Commonwealth Lucaya]] to pursue higher education.
 In typical Lucayan fashion, life on Curateo is easy and the weather is good, and Cureateans spend most afternoons eating together in communal dinners called *catchups* or playing sport.
 Cricket is especially popular.

 A rail line connects the length of Greater Curateo with Little Curateo, but the rest of its islets are invariably unpaved and undeveloped.
 Many locals own wooden boats with simple outboard motors they use to get around.
-Many Curateans work and study in the neighbouring republic of Yuma.
-Ferries leave from George Town each day for Yuma and Nema.
+Many Curateans work and study in the neighbouring republic of [[Yuma]].
+Ferries leave from George Town each day for Yuma and [[Nassau]].

 {{<note table>}}
 **Climate**